Pope Hilarius: Ecclesiastical disputes

 Hilarius gave decisions to the churches of Hispania, which tended to operate outside the papal orbit in the 5th century.
 Bishop Silvanus of Calahorra had violated the church laws by his episcopal ordinations, and the pope was asked for his decision.
 Before an answer came to their petition, the same bishops had recourse to the Holy See for an entirely different matter.
 Before his death, Nundinarius, Bishop of Barcelona, expressed a wish that Irenaeus might be chosen his successor, and he himself had made Irenaeus bishop of another See.
 The request was granted and the Synod of Tarragona confirmed the nomination of Irenaeus, after which the bishops sought the pope's approval.
-The Roman synod of 19 November 465, held in the Basilica of Santa Maria Maggiore, which decided that Irenaeus, the nominated bishop, should quit the see of Barcelona and return to his former one, while the Spanish bishops were directed to condone the acts of Silvanus.
+The Roman synod of 19 November 465, held in the Basilica of Santa Maria Maggiore, which decided that Irenaeus, the nominated bishop, should quit the see of Barcelona and return to his former one, while the Spanish bishops were directed to accept and ignore any issues with the acts of Silvanus.
 This is the oldest Roman synod whose original records have survived.